Alabama Butterfly Atlas

 Host and Nectar Plants

-Many host plants are reported in other areas.
+Numerous host plants from a variety of plant families are reported in other areas.

-Summer Azures have also been observed ovipositing on Kudzu (Pueraria montana var. lobata), and Turk’s Cap (Malvaviscus drummondii) but it is not known whether the larvae were able to survive on these plants.
+Summer Azures have been observed ovipositing on Kudzu (Pueraria montana var. lobata), and Turk’s Cap (Malvaviscus drummondii) but whether the larvae were able to survive on these plants is not known.

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.